david-deboer/covid_binned_data/README.md

 # covid_binned_data

+UPDATE NOTE:  The headers have changed to be simpler and less repetitive.
+Longitude and latitude are not truncated to 5 decimals.

 This derived database is intended to provide up-to-date easily accessible geo-binned data for research purposes from the Johns Hopkins maintained database https://github.com/CSSEGISandData/COVID-19.git